Experience Kampala

 Currency

 The official currency used in Kampala, which is also the national currency of Uganda, is the Ugandan shilling (UGX).
-The Ugandan shilling is denoted by the symbol “USh” and is subdivided into 100 smaller units known as cents.
+The Ugandan shilling is denoted by the symbol “USh” and is subdivided into 100 smaller units.
 The shilling is widely accepted throughout the country and can be used to purchase goods and services in Kampala, as well as in other parts of Uganda.
 The exchange rate of the Ugandan shilling against other currencies, such as the US dollar, fluctuates frequently and is subject to market forces.

 General Knowledge Base